PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/ARTIFACT-APPENDIX.md

 Replace this with a description of security or privacy risks that your artifact may hold for the machine of the person trying to evaluate or reuse your artifact.
-This is especially relevant for artifacts that _disable a security mechanism_, such as a firewall, ASLR etc., to demonstrate an attack, as well as to artifacts that _run vulnerable code_, such as exploits, malware samples, etc., to demonstrate a vulnerability.
+This is especially relevant for artifacts that _disable a security mechanism_, such as a firewall, ASLR, etc., to demonstrate an attack, as well as to artifacts that _run vulnerable code_, such as exploits, malware samples, etc., to demonstrate a vulnerability.